King’s Kids Ministry Helps Two Brothers

 Each summer, KK takes a group of kids to minister in another country, doing outreach that is not allowed in Kazakhstan.
 They are excited to follow the Great Commission, knowing that Jesus promised He would be with them.
 Arman, the pastor, shared, “The whole idea is that they’re not only growing themselves, but they go outside of the country to a neighboring country which means that their faith is mature enough to share with others.”

 The Impact of Outreach

-Last summer, two brothers, Matthew*, 13, and Nathan*, 15, requested aid from Almagul Church to attend the King’s Kids outreach in Uzbekistan.
+Last summer, two brothers, Matthew*, 13, and Nathan*, 15, requested aid from Almagul Church to attend the King’s Kids outreach ministry in Uzbekistan.
 In response, the church helped the young men go on the trip.
 When they returned, they excitedly shared all they had done.

 The group held three camps in Uzbekistan.
 In Tashkent, they worked with an American missionary family to host an English Club camp for teenagers (13-17 years old).
 Although most attendees were believers, two Muslim boys came, and one named Abdul was saved.

 The KK boys maintain a relationship online with this new convert and his friend via Messenger.
 The KK Team also participated in an outreach with street teenagers in Tashkent.
 They shared food with the teens, told them about the Gospel, and distributed illustrated Bibles with colorful pictures, which were all well received.